 For the complete Curriculum Vitae, please see the attached file.

-Armando J. L. Pombeiro is Full Professor Jubilado at the Instituto Superior Técnico, Universidade de Lisboa (ULisboa), Full Member of the Academy of Sciences of Lisbon (where he was in charge of various positions, e.g., Secretary-General and Vice-President of the Class of Sciences) and Fellow of the European Academy of Sciences.
+Armando J. L. Pombeiro is Full Professor Jubilado at the Instituto Superior Técnico, Universidade de Lisboa (ULisboa), Distant Director at the RUDN University (Moscow), Full Member of the Academy of Sciences of Lisbon (where he was in charge of various positions, e.g., Secretary-General and Vice-President of the Class of Sciences) and Fellow of the European Academy of Sciences (EurASc).

 His research addresses the activation of small molecules with industrial, environmental or biological significance, including: (i) metal-mediated synthesis and (bioinspired) homogeneous or supported catalysis under mild/sustainable conditions (e.g., functionalization of alkanes, water oxidation, water in catalysis, alcohols and ketones oxidations, C-C couplings, CO2 utilization; catalysis in water, in ionic liquids, in supercritical medium, under microwaves, mechanochemical conditions, and/or metal-free); (ii) crystal engineering of coordination compounds, design and self-assembly of polynuclear and supramolecular structures (e.g., coordination polymers and MOFs); (iii) non-covalent interactions in synthesis; (iv) metal-ligand cooperation; (v) coordination compounds with anti-tumor and anti-bacterial activity; (vi) molecular electrochemistry; (vii) theoretical studies.

-He authored one book and edited 6 books in the fields of: Alkane Functionalization; Organometallic Chemistry and Catalysis; Non-covalent Interactions in Synthesis and Catalysis; Vanadium Catalysis (in press); Molecular Electrochemistry; and Unit Operations in Laboratory Chemistry.
-He (co-)authored ca. 895 research publications, ca. 40 patents, and presented ca. 120 invited plenary and keynote lectures at international conferences.
+He authored one book and edited 8 books in the fields of: Alkane Functionalization; Organometallic Chemistry and Catalysis; Non-covalent Interactions in Synthesis and Catalysis; Vanadium Catalysis; Molecular Electrochemistry; and Unit Operations in Laboratory Chemistry.
+He (co-)authored ca. 970 research publications, ca. 40 patents, and presented ca. 120 invited plenary and keynote lectures at international conferences.

-Among his honors, he was awarded Honorary Professorship by the St. Petersburg State University (Institute of Chemistry), Invited Chair Professorship by the National Taiwan University of Science & Technology, the SCF French-Portuguese Prize by the French Chemical Society (1st time), the Madinabeitia-Lourenço Prize by the Spanish Royal Chemical Society, the Vanadis Award, the Prizes of the Portuguese Chemical and Electrochemical Societies, the Scientific Prizes of the Technical ULisboa (1st time) and of the ULisboa.
+Among his honors, he was awarded Honorary Professorship by the St. Petersburg State University (Institute of Chemistry), Invited Chair Professorship by the National Taiwan University of Science & Technology, the inaugural SCF French-Portuguese Prize by the French Chemical Society, the Madinabeitia-Lourenço Prize by the Spanish Royal Chemical Society, the Vanadis Award, the Prizes of the Portuguese Chemical and Electrochemical Societies, the Scientific Prizes of the Technical ULisboa (inaugural) and of the ULisboa.
 In his honor, Special Issues of Coord.
 Chem.
 Rev. and J. Organometal.
 Chem. were published, and a symposium was held (Univ. of Oviedo, Spain).